 Your dog may never have shown an interesting jumping a fence before, but scary noises can push a dog to new limits.
 I have even heard of dogs that jumped the fence while their person was in the yard with them, so be overly cautious.

 7. Try calming items like music and Thundershirts

 For pets that are extra nervous, you can try all sorts of calming items.
-Loud music that drowns out the sound of the fireworks may help.
+Loud music that drowns out the sound of the fireworks may help and so may calming music for dogs.
 So can Thundershirts, essential oils and CBD oil (check with experts on these first as some can be toxic to pets).